brianhouse/art_and_code/assignments/02_nonlinear_narrative/description.md

 - Download and unzip the [template](template.zip)
 - Change directories to the template folder
 - Run the example by typing `node example.js`
+- Copy and paste the contents of `example.js` into a new file, called `narrative.js`, and save it in the same folder.
+You can then begin to modify the code to make your own nonlinear narrative.

 ## Code